swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 extension Target {

     /// Defines a new package plugin target with a given name, declaring it as
-    /// providing a capability of adding custom build commands.
+    /// providing a capability of extending SwiftPM in a particular way.
     ///
-    /// The capability determines what kind of build commands it can add.
-Besides
+    /// The capability determines the way in which the plugin extends SwiftPM,
-    /// determining at what point in the build those commands run, the capability
-    /// determines the context that is available to the plugin and the kinds of
+    /// which determines the context that is available to the plugin and the
-    /// commands it can create.
+    /// kinds of commands it can create.
+The plugin capability also determines
+    /// how the plugin is activated.
     ///
-    /// In the initial version of this proposal, three capabilities are provided:
+    /// In the initial version of this proposal, only a single plugin capability
-    /// prebuild, build tool, and postbuild.
-See the declaration of each capability
-    /// under `PluginCapability` for more information.
+    /// is defined: build tool.
+The intent is to define new capabilities in the
+    /// future.
+    ///
+    /// Another possible capability that could be added in the future could be
+    /// a way to augment the testing support in SwiftPM.
+This could take the
+    /// form of allowing additional commands to run after the build and test
+    /// have completed, with a well-defined way to access build results and
+    /// test results.
+Another possible capability could be specific support
+    /// for code linters that could emit structured diagnostics with fix-its,
+    /// or for code formatters that can modify the source code as a separate
+    /// action outside the build.
     ///
     /// The package plugin itself is implemented using a Swift script that is
     /// invoked for each target that uses it.
 The script is invoked after the